-Many social-media and IoT services have very large working sets consisting of billions of tiny (≈100 B) objects.
+Many social-media and IoT services have very large working sets consisting of billions of tiny (\approx 100 B) objects.
 Large, flash-based caches are important to serving these working sets at acceptable monetary cost.
 However, caching tiny objects on flash is challenging for two reasons: (i) SSDs can read/write data only in multi-KB "pages" that are much larger than a single object, stressing the limited number of times flash can be written; and (ii) very few bits per cached object can be kept in DRAM without losing flash's cost advantage.
 Unfortunately, existing flash-cache designs fall short of addressing these challenges: write-optimized designs require too much DRAM, and DRAM-optimized designs require too many flash writes.

 We present KANGAROO, a new flash-cache design that optimizes both DRAM usage and flash writes to maximize cache performance while minimizing cost.
 Kangaroo combines a large, set-associative cache with a small, log-structured cache.
 The set-associative cache requires minimal DRAM, while the log-structured cache minimizes Kangaroo's flash writes.
-Experiments using traces from Facebook and Twitter show that Kangaroo achieves DRAM usage close to the best prior DRAM-optimized design, flash writes close to the best prior write-optimized design, and miss ratios better than both.
+Experiments using traces from Meta and Twitter show that Kangaroo achieves DRAM usage close to the best prior DRAM-optimized design, flash writes close to the best prior write-optimized design, and miss ratios better than both.
 Kangaroo's design is Pareto-optimal across a range of allowed write rates, DRAM sizes, and flash sizes, reducing misses by 29% over the state of the art.
-These results are corroborated with a test deployment of Kangaroo in a production flash cache at Facebook.
+These results are corroborated by analytical models presented herein and with a test deployment of Kangaroo in a production flash cache at Meta.

-CCS Concepts: • Information systems → Information retrieval; Flash memory.
+CCS Concepts: • Information systems → Information retrieval; Flash memory; Social networks;

-Keywords: Flash, Caching, Tiny objects
+Additional Key Words and Phrases: Flash, caching, tiny objects